sullichrosu/multi_arch_env/README.md

 ```bash
 cd /nfs/multi_arch_env
 ```
-4) Edit the INSTALLDIR variable in the top of the Makefile and set it to the path of the folder if you have install it in a different path then /nfs/multi_arch_env :
+4) Edit the INSTALLDIR variable in the top of the Makefile and set it to the path of the folder if you have install it in a different path then /nfs/multi_arch_env.
+You can also change the value of the INSTALLDIR var from the command line by adding the variable after the make command (example: make INSTALLDIR=/usr/local).

 | Files to edit INSTALLDIR if different then above path /nfs/multi_arch_env |
 | :-----------------------------------------------------------------------: |